Culture is front and center for leaders who want to increase performance and strategic alignment in 2017.

 To assist leaders in culture-building, the study offers these helpful data points:

 Organisational alignment and collaboration was considered the primary driver to improve culture

 Communications was the most used strategy to improve culture, followed by leadership development and embedding culture change in management objectives

 Creating a Cultural Foundation

 Korn Ferry’s Four Pillars of Leadership Development provide a further framework to instill behaviors and values foundational to support an existing or desired new culture.

-Context is critical: Development work must be connected to the organization’s current issues and strategies.
-Development needs are very different if an organization is working through a merger versus changing a corporate strategy or transitioning to a new CEO.
+Context is critical: Development work must be connected to the organisation’s current issues and strategies.
+Development needs are very different if an organisation is working through a merger versus changing a corporate strategy or transitioning to a new CEO.

-Develop the whole person: To maximize leadership potential, organizations must match individual strengths and motivations to organizational needs, and development must align the employees’s values, beliefs, and personality to the new culture.
+Develop the whole person: To maximise leadership potential, organisations must match individual strengths and motivations to organisational needs, and development must align the employees’s values, beliefs, and personality to the new culture.